Skip to content

 --run-manifest /tmp/worldforge-robotics-showcase/run_manifest.json

-The manifest records command argv, package version, provider profile, capability, value-free environment presence, runtime manifest id when available, input fixture digest, event count, result digest, and artifact paths.
-Validation rejects raw secret-like fields and unsanitized signed URLs; artifact URLs are stored without query strings or fragments.
+The manifest records command argv, package version, provider profile, capability, value-free environment presence, runtime manifest id when available, input fixture digest, event count, result digest, status (passed, failed, or skipped), and artifact paths.
+Validation rejects unknown statuses, raw secret-like fields, and unsanitized signed URLs; artifact URLs are stored without query strings or fragments.

 For local run inspection, install the optional rerun extra and stream events plus artifacts into a Rerun recording: